MerginMaps/mobile/README.md

 [![DOI](https://zenodo.org/badge/46554390.svg)](https://zenodo.org/badge/latestdoi/46554390)

-Input makes surveying of geospatial data easy.
+Mergin Maps Input app makes surveying of geospatial data easy.
 You can design your survey project in QGIS with custom forms.

 ## Download
 Click below to download the app on your mobile device: